 How slim you look is mostly a question of your body fat percentage.
 This is absolutely the most important parameter!
 Losing weight – and thereby reducing fat – is best done through diet.
 This is the most powerful lever to achieve a calorie deficit, which ultimately leads to fat loss.

 Sport as a means of losing weight is completely overrated by most.
-Many toil to death and wonder why nothing has changed.
+Many toils to death and wonder why nothing has changed.
 Exercise can add to calorie consumption and has many other benefits.

 Most of all, it is in the kitchen.